waiholiu/DoITGirlsCodingSession/README.md

 ## Additional Challenges

 ## Quiz
--  How can I add a title to the page
 -  Can you give your quiz a title?
+-  The answers on the quiz might be wrong - can you fix them?
+-  Design your own quiz with new questions and test it out on a friend
 -  Can you style it to make it look nicer?
--  Can you design your own quiz

 ## Snake Game